Wage Increase Laws Passed in Five States

 Greg Coleman Law is a firm that promotes fair wage initiatives for all workers.
 Under federal and state wage and labor laws, employees have rights to their unpaid vacations, overtime and other wage benefits.

-If you or someone you love is being exploited by an employer, schedule a free consultation by calling us at (865) 247-0080 or fill out the Free Case Evaluation form.
+If you or someone you love is being exploited by an employer, schedule a free consultation by calling a Knoxville injury lawyer from our law firm at (865) 247-0080 or fill out the Free Case Evaluation form.